 “Creativity is knowing how to hide your sources.” – C.E.M.
 Joad

-Creating strong and competitive visual content is sometimes a tough task, but it is without a doubt worth a try.
+Creating strong and competitive visual content is sometimes a tough task, but it is, without a doubt, worth a try.
 This is because visuals can bring life into even the dullest of articles.
-You can bring attention to your older compositions by transforming the written text into visually-based infographics, videos, or checklists, making it fresh in reader’s eyes.
-Or you can find other creative ways to build upcoming posts, inspired by the most successful ones available.
+You can bring attention to your older compositions by transforming the written text into visually-based infographics, videos, or checklists, making it fresh in the reader’s eyes.
+Or you can find other creative ways to build upcoming posts inspired by the most successful ones available.